How To Convert A Shed Into A DIY Goat Barn

 A goat and a cat

-When you have a sick goat for any reason, it is vital to get them out and separate them.
+When you have a sick goat for any reason, it is vital to get them out and separate them from the rest of the herd.
 This will keep any sickness from spreading and give you a more hands-on environment.
-Medicating a sick goat is much easier in a small pen rather than in a big open area.
+Medicating a sick goat is much easier in a small pen than in a big open area.

 Each pen measures approximately 5’x7′ with the interior walls screwed in, so we can remove them if needed.
 This is helpful if you have a few goats you want to pull out for a certain time frame and you want to ensure they have enough room.